For 2020 departures our trip inclusions are changing - please contact us for full details

 NEARBY:Centrally located next to parkland and the marina that sits at the top of the fjord, the Scandic Park Sandefjord is within walking distance of pretty much everything you might need in the local area.
 The facilities here are excellent and include opportunities to relax at every turn, whether it's the outdoor terrace or the spa area's indoor pool, sauna, relaxation suite, beauty salon or even the gym, you're spoilt for choice.

 NEARBY:The Scandinavian design and architecture of this hotel give it a very modern look but the staff and friendly service provides a relaxed atmosphere.
-Located in the heart of Fredrikstad, Scandinavia's best preserved fortified town, the hotel is within walking distance of the city's charming C15 Old Town with its narrow alleyways, restaurants, shops, cafes and shopping centres.
+Located in the heart of Fredrikstad, Scandinavia's best preserved fortified town, the hotel is within walking distance of the city's charming 15th century Old Town with its narrow alleyways, restaurants, shops, cafes and shopping centres.

 NEARBY:Son Spa, one of Norway's largest spa complexes, is housed in this modern resort with its unique architecture and Nordic design.
 Situated right on the coast, amongst the stunning archipelago south of Oslo, the hotel is within walking distance of the village of Son.
 The spa itself is an expansive 2000sqm and offers so many different ways to relax, including a fabulous outdoor Jacuzzi with sea views and a whole host of spa treatments.